Tax Filing for Dual Citizens [2023 Edition]

 ● For paying taxes, try to pay them off all at once.
 If that is not possible, work towards paying your tax liability off as soon as possible to avoid further penalties and interest charge.
 You can also enter into a payment plan with the IRS.

 The dual citizenship provides many benefits, but is entrenched with significant complexity and cost when it comes to tax filing and reporting obligations.
 It may be easy to use one of the inexpensive software solutions to file your U.S. tax return when all you got is the employment income, you reside in the United States, and do not have cross-border transactions or foreign assets/accounts.
-As the cross-border and international tax context become relevant, you should consult cross-border tax professionals who are knowledgeable about the U.S. international tax and cross-border tax rules.
-Talking to a qualified U.S. tax advisor, such as U.S. Tax IQ, can be beneficial to you so that you can resolve your U.S. tax matter and rely on advice of a qualified U.S. tax professional for penalty protection purposes.
+As the cross-border and international tax context become relevant, you should consult qualified cross-border tax professionals who are knowledgeable about the U.S. international tax and cross-border tax rules.
+Talking to a qualified U.S. tax advisor, such as U.S. Tax IQ, can be beneficial to you so that you can resolve your U.S. tax matter and rely on the advice of a qualified U.S. tax professional for penalty protection purposes.
 Below are some of the services we offer to dual citizens.

 Whether you are a small to medium-sized business or looking for personal tax return assistance, our team can provide you with tax consulting, compliance, structuring, and planning services.
-With a dual citizenship, it may be complicated to understand in which instances tax returns need to be filed or what due dates apply to your case.
-More importantly, being pro-active will save you both time and extra costs if your case is audited by the IRS.
+With dual citizenship, it may be complicated to understand in which instances tax returns need to be filed or what due dates apply to your case.
+More importantly, being proactive will save you both time and extra costs if your case is audited by the IRS.

-Along with the tax services provided by U.S. Tax IQ, we are also integrated with Law Office of Alexey Manasuev that can provide certain legal services that can be extremely helpful in cases where you are U.S. citizen living outside the United States (holding dual citizenship).
+Along with the tax services provided by U.S. Tax IQ, we are also integrated with the Law Office of Alexey Manasuev that can provide certain legal services that can be extremely helpful in cases where you are U.S. citizen living outside the United States (holding dual citizenship).
 By combining legal and tax expertise, we are uniquely suited to help you with your U.S. international tax and cross-border tax matters.